IBM/ibm-block-csi-driver/docs/content/installation/install_driver_openshift_web.md

     A YAML file opens in the web console.
 This file can be left as-is, or edited as needed.

+11. (Optional) Click **Create Instance** to create the host definer (`HostDefiner`).

+    A YAML file opens in the web console.
+This file can be left as-is, or edited as needed.
+For more information, see [Configuring the host definer](../configuration/configuring_hostdefiner).

 11. Update the YAML file to include your user-defined namespace.

 12. Click **Create**.